Let Me Call You Sweetheart

 Writer(s): Leo Friedman, Beth Slater Whitson (see lyrics here)

 As a group and individual members, the Peerless Quartet landed over fifty number one songs.
 “Let Me Call You Sweetheart” was the first of six trips to the top for the Peerless Quartet, which grew out of the Columbia Male Quartet.
 Henry Burr hit #1 sixteen times on his own and another eight times with Peerless mate Albert Campbell, who also had a trio of chart toppers on his own.
 Steve Porter, who had four solo #1 songs, was replaced by Arthur Collins in 1909, who’d already landed twelve solo #1’s.
-He also reached the summit another dozen times with duet partner Byron Harlan.
-Frank Stanley, who had three solo excursions to the pinnacle, died in 1910.
+He also reached the summit another dozen times with duet partner Byron G. Harlan.
+Frank Stanley, who had three chart toppers on his own, died in 1910.

 Big screen performances include Victor Moore in Make Way for Tomorrow (1937), Oliver Hardy in Swiss Miss (1938), Betty Grable in Coney Island (1943), Bette Midler in The Rose (1979), and George Hearn in Barney’s Great Adventure (1998).